Performance Optimization

 zstd_static on;

-# Fallback to dynamic compression if static file not found
+# Fall back to dynamic zstd compression if static file not found

 zstd on;